Can Money Buy Happiness? (22:57)

 In our podcast, Can Money Buy Happiness?, host Brian Leitner and guest Dr. Elizabeth Dunn, a professor of psychology at the University of British Columbia, explore the research behind how you spend money and the impact that may have on your happiness.
 Dr. Dunn will give tips to “happier spending” as well as how to get the biggest happiness bang for each dollar you spend.
 If you have questions or topics you would like us to cover, please email us.

 Brian: Welcome to Your Life, Simplified.
-My name is Brian Leitner, and I’ll be the host of this podcast, and in today’s show, we aren’t necessarily going to answer the question, “Can money buy you happiness?” but what we will explore is the research behind how we spend money and the impact that that might have on our happiness.
+My name is Brian Leitner, and I’ll be the host of this podcast, and in today’s show we aren’t necessarily going to answer the question, “Can money buy you happiness?” but what we will explore is the research behind how we spend money and the impact that that might have on our happiness.
 Our guest today is Dr. Elizabeth Dunn.
 She’s a professor at the Department of Psychology at the University of British Columbia.
 Dr. Dunn conducts experimental research examining how time, money and technology shape human happiness.
-She’s the co-author of a book, “Happy Money: The Science of Happier Spending,” which she co-authored with Dr. Michael Norton and associate professor at Harvard Business School.
+She’s the coauthor of a book, “Happy Money: The Science of Happier Spending,” which she coauthored with Dr. Michael Norton, associate professor at Harvard Business School.
 Her research has been featured in hundreds of media outlets.
 Dr. Elizabeth, thank you for joining us on the show today.

 Dr. Elizabeth Dunn: My pleasure.
 Thanks for having me.

-Brian: I’ve read several different papers that you authored on the subject of how the way in which people spend money can coincide with their own level of happiness.
+Brian: I’ve read several different papers that you have authored on the subject of how the way in which people spend money can coincide with their own level of happiness.
 I find that really interesting.
-But before we get into the research itself, would you tell us a little bit about what led you to conduct this research in the first place?
+Before we get into the research itself, would you tell us a little bit about what led you to conduct this research in the first place?

 Brian: So that’s something I think we would all find really interesting.
 How do you do that?
 What’s involved in that process?